-The Telehealth Team consists of Telehealth Care Support Workers, a Telehealth Advanced Practitioner, Telehealth Nurse and Clinical Lead who work with patients diagnosed with a long-term medical condition(s) to help them to monitor, manage and control their own health.
+The Telehealth Team consists of Telehealth Care Support Workers, a Telehealth Advanced Practitioner, a Telehealth Nurse and a Clinical Lead who work with patients diagnosed with a long-term medical condition(s) to help them to monitor, manage and control their own health.
 This is achieved by remote monitoring using equipment and devices to send the readings via tablet device or a basic mobile phone (free of charge from a patient's perspective).

-Long Term conditions include Hypertension, Diabetes, COPD / chronic respiratory disease, and Heart Failure that need to be managed carefully to avoid periods of illness and unnecessary hospital visits and admissions where possible and appropriate.
-ELFT Telehealth also supports patients with learning disabilities and works closely with community and specialist services taking a holistic and integrated approach.
+Long-term conditions include Hypertension, Diabetes, COPD / chronic respiratory disease, and Heart Failure that need to be managed carefully to avoid periods of illness and unnecessary hospital visits and admissions where possible and appropriate.
+ELFT Telehealth also supports patients with learning disabilities and works closely with community and specialist services, taking a holistic and integrated approach.

 Telehealth Systems